LeeMorinUCF/ECP3004S21/demo_18_PP_Ch_13_Sorting/README.md

 How does this work?
 This works by finding where ```L[b]``` belongs and then moving it.
 Where does it belong?
-It belong after every value that is less than or equal to this value and before every value that is greater.
+It belongs after every value that is less than or equal to this value and before every value that is greater.